Abhijeetbyte/CSV-PHP-Database/README.md

 ### Why? 🙄

-If you want to build a simple webiste with a backend.
+If you want to build a simple webiste with a backend for small projects where you want to avoid the complexity of setting up a database.

-The **simplest** and **convenient** way of doing this, considering if you don't want to setup any database and not going to scale too much.
-It stores data objects in collections and documents. <br/>
+It is **simple** and **convenient**.
+And stores data objects in collections and documents. <br/>

-The webpage works on both mobile web browsers & desktop.
+The example webpage works on both mobile web browsers & desktop.

 ### Requirements